Key Points:

 Early life

 Leinster was the son of George B. Jenkins and Mary L. Jenkins, he was born in Norfolk, Virginia.
 His father worked in the accounting field.
 As per the 1910 Federal Census, the family lived in Manhattan even though both parents were born in Virginia.
 When he was 13, he completed his official schooling.
-Unfortunately, Leinster was unable to follow his dream of becoming a chemist due to his father’s job loss and consequent decrease in the family’s income.
+Unfortunately, Leinster was unable to follow his dream of becoming a chemist due to his father’s job loss and the consequent decrease in the family’s income.

 Quick Facts